Home

 RF source safety shutdown circuit

 The module on the right is a prototype unit that isolates the main supply to an RF source in the event of an error condition.
 The unit was used with the RF source shown above.
 The supply line switching capabilities are 300 V @ 7A.
-The module monitors heating temperature, supply current and drain voltage and automatically isolates the amplifier supply if an “over “ condition occurs.
+The module monitors heating temperature, supply current and drain voltage .
+It automatically isolates the amplifier supply if an “over “ condition occurs.
 Extra inputs are included for monitoring of other parameters such as VSWR.

 16-bit 80 Ms/s A/D board